ckan/ckanext-harvest/CONTRIBUTING.rst

 * If you are unsure about the change, wait for feedback on the issue or post to the `ckan-dev mailinglist <https://lists.okfn.org/mailman/listinfo/ckan-dev>`_

-* Make sure to **update the CHANGELOG.rst** in the "Unreleased" section with your change
+* Make sure to **update the CHANGELOG.md** in the "Unreleased" section with your change

 **Do you have questions about the source code?**
 ------------------------------------------------